🛩️ Product groups

 The product team's commitment to the requester is that the prioritized user story will be delivered or the requester will be notified within 1 business day of the decision to de-prioritize the story.

-A story may be de-prioritized when it's relative priority falls below new requests and there is not enough room in the upcoming engineering sprint.
+A story may be de-prioritized when its relative priority falls below new requests and there is not enough room in the upcoming engineering sprint.
 Since Fleet does not maintain a feature backlog, a story is only prioritized if it seems like it can be shipped in the upcoming 3 week engineering sprint.
 The relative priority of a story and engineering capacity may change over the course of a design sprint.

 - This may be because new higher-priority work (bugs or stories) was prioritized and/or the work in the current engineering sprint took longer than expected.